zaphosting/docs/docs/vserver-windows-troubleshooting-restore-access.md

 ## Conclusion

 Once you have completed the process, you should have successfully set a new password for the administrator user.
 You can now use this to log in again via the remote desktop connection.
+For further questions or assistance, please don’t hesitate to contact our support team, which is available daily to assist you! 🙂